1. Wall color

 9. Table or console

 If you have room, go for a narrow table or console for library books that need returning, outgoing mail, a lamp.
-Winsome Wood console table, $80.
+Many available online for around $100.

 10. Lockers or cubbies

 Really squeezed for space?
-You can still give each kid his or her own little cubby for books, homework, gym gear. $99
+You can still give each kid his or her own little cubby for books, homework, gym gear.
+Cubbies are available at all price points.

 A wall mirror for last-minute hair check and tie-straightening is vital.
 Bonus: It reflects additional light into the room.